 Kantipur Temple House is an adorable traditional 3-star eco-hotel close to the Garden of Dreams in Kathmandu.
 The boutique hotel is hidden away down an alley so it really will offer you some peace and quiet from the honking of horns on the roads.
+So how was my stay in the eco-friendly Kantipur Temple house?

 REVIEW OF KANTIPUR TEMPLE HOUSE

 Kantipur Temple House is committed to giving back to the environment.
 There is a zero plastic bag policy in the hotel and bottled water is not provided, there are free water bottle refilling stations around the hotel.
-In an effort to avoid excessive energy consumption, there are no televisions, bathtubs, AC/central heating system to avoid excessive energy consumption.
+In an effort to avoid excessive energy consumption, there are no televisions, bathtubs, AC/central heating systems to avoid excessive energy consumption.

 The hotel composts its’ biodegradable waste on-site and recycles all non-compostable waste.
 The small shop area inside the Hiti café and all the handicrafts and gifts are locally and ethically produced.